 - The Mayor’s Cup will get the number of coaches, players, and spectators that will participate in each game and will monitor the number of spectators at each fields to determine if the number of participants is under the maximum number of people allowed by Directive 33 and the City of Las Vegas Limits.
 Under the directives, the number of spectators will not exceed one (1) per player on the team roster.
 The team’s Safety Official will also be required to monitor the number of spectators, adherence to mask requirements and other requirements directed to each team.
 If necessary, the Mayor’s Cup Staff will remove spectators if the number exceeds the number allowed by the Directives

 - The Mayor’s Cup will use the largest field size available for age appropriate facilities.

 - The Mayor’s Cup will encourage social distancing through increased spacing during warm-ups, small groups, and limited mixing between groups, and staggered scheduling, arrival, and drop off, as feasible.

-- Spectators are encouraged to arrive at the field area five minutes before game time.
+- Spectators are required to arrive at the field area five minutes before game time.